Hk-V1/Explainable-Transformer-Chatbot/README.md

 # Explainable Transformer Chatbot

-##  Demo
+## 🌐 Demo
-Check out a working demo here: [Explainable Transformer Chatbot Streamlit App](https://explainable-transformer-chatbot.streamlit.app/)
+Try it live here: [Explainable Transformer Chatbot Streamlit App](https://explainable-transformer-chatbot.streamlit.app/)

-##  Summary
+## 📌 Summary
-An interactive chatbot powered by a Transformer model, enhanced with **explainability features**.
-It not only answers user queries but also demonstrates its inner workings—like tokenization, attention heatmaps, and token probability distributions—via a sleek Streamlit UI.
+An interactive chatbot built with **Google’s Gemini 1.5 Flash model**, enhanced with **explainability features**.
+It not only answers user queries but also shows how the model works behind the scenes — including tokenization, attention heatmaps, and token probability distributions — all within a Streamlit interface.

-##  Objective
+## 🎯 Objective
-To merge practical chatbot functionality with interpretability, showcasing both the application and the underlying mechanisms of language models in an accessible way.
+To combine practical chatbot functionality with interpretability, showcasing both the **application** and **mechanisms** of modern large language models.

-##  Tech Stack
+## 🛠️ Tech Stack
 - Python
-- Hugging Face Transformers
-- PyTorch
+- Google Gemini 1.5 Flash (via API)
 - Streamlit (frontend UI)
-- Matplotlib / Plotly for visualizations
+- Matplotlib / Plotly (visualizations)

-##  Applications
+## 🚀 Applications
-- Transparent AI-powered chat systems (e.g., FAQs with insight)
+- Transparent AI-powered FAQ/chat systems
-- Educational tool for teaching how LLMs think
+- Educational tool for teaching how LLMs work
-- Research and explainability dashboards for NLP
+- Research in explainable NLP and model interpretability

-##  Future Use
+## 🔮 Future Use
-- Fine-tune on domain-specific datasets (e.g., legal, medical)
+- Fine-tune on domain-specific datasets (legal, medical, education, etc.)
-- Support for larger or more specialized LLMs
+- Extend support to multimodal inputs (text + images) using Gemini
-- Deploy as a live cloud service for explainable chatbot solutions
+- Deploy as a scalable cloud-based explainable chatbot service